UERMMMC College of Nursing: History

-By taking over the deanship on 1984, Dean Carmelita Dela Cruz-Divinagracia (Pioneer ’62) is the first alumna dean of the College.
+By taking over the deanship on 1984, Dean Carmelita Dela Cruz-Divinagracia (Pioneer ’62) is the first alumna dean of the college.
 With the adoption of the competency-based community-oriented curriculum, a community in Antipolo, Rizal was taken on in collaboration with the school's Alumni and Friends foundation.
 Continuous community organizing was also facilitated through strong linkages.
 The community immersion program was intensified in order to delivery of primary health care services.
 The school's Alumni and Friends Foundation purchased a piece of land where the future Primary Health Care Institute of the Medical Center will be established.
 Funding and other support in varied forms are being solicited at the moment to realize this vision for the FILIPINO people.

 In 1988, the College of Nursing was transferred from the old building behind the University of the East Ramon Magsaysay quadrangle stage to its present location at the second floor of the administration building (previously occupied by the College of Dentistry).
 In August of the same year, The Federation of Accreditation Association of the Philippines and the Department of Education, Culture and Sports certified the accreditation of the college.
 A year later in September 1989, a regulated Level 2 Status was granted.
 More scholarships and financial supports for the academic development and other faculty development programs were solicited.
 On June 14, 1999, the College of Nursing was granted reaccreditation as a Level III institution by the Philippine Accrediting Association of Schools, Colleges and Universities for a period of five years, the first and only unit in the Medical Center with such status.

-The college opened the new re-configured curriculum, the Associate in Health Science Education program in AY 1998-1999.
+The college opened the new re-configured curriculum, the Associate in Health Science Education program in AY 1998–1999.
 This curriculum provides a common-two-year course to all health allied courses then allows students to shift on the third year to their course of interest.

 The past performances of nursing graduates in the licensing board exams placed the school as one of the best in the Philippines.
 Class 1995 bagged 32 places in the top 20 and Ms. Car Mele Medina garnered first place in the 1998 Nurses’ Board Exam.

 The hallmark of the College of Nursing as an academic unit is the achievements of all its graduates in various fields of interest and specialized practice of the profession.
 The quest for excellence and greater glory continues towards the new millennium.

 The College of Nursing has level IV accreditation and accredited by the Commission on Higher Education as Center of Excellence.
-Has 98.13% passing rate as of July 2011 Licensure Exam garnered by class Altairs 2011.
+The school has a 98.13% passing rate as of July 2011.

-As of June–July 2012 Nurse Licensure Examination, the College of Nursing got a 90.99% passing rate by Class Archeans 2012.
+As of the June–July 2012 Nurse Licensure Examination, the College of Nursing got a 90.99% passing rate by Class Archeans 2012.
 Archeans 2012 is the pioneer batch produced by the College of Nursing using the CHED New Nursing Curriculum (BS Nursing Revised Curriculum CMO #14s.
 2009).